OpenNTI/nti.docs.platform.enduser/userguide/Assignments.rst

   .. image:: images/multitake.png

-Afer you attempt the assignment, your score may be pending if the faclitator needs to manually add a score.
+After you attempt the assignment, your score may be pending if the faclitator needs to manually add a score.
 If the assignment is automatically graded, you will know immediately if you've passed after submission.

   .. image:: images/pendingscore.png